liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 To invite external users to your project, just click on the *Invite* button.
 The *Invite External Users* popup lets you invite anyone with a valid email address.
 You can also search for users of Liferay.com to invite.
-Once you've chosen who to invite, the *Role* dropdown lets you pre-assign LCS roles in the event they accept your invitation.
+Once you've chosen who to invite, the *Role* dropdown lets you preassign LCS roles in the event they accept your invitation.

 ![Figure 20.15: You can invite external users to your LCS project, and even preassign them roles.](../../images/lcs-invite-users.png)

-As you've seen, LCS is a powerful tool that simplifies the management of your Liferay servers.
+As you've now seen, LCS is a powerful tool that simplifies the management of your Liferay servers.
+You can apply fix packs with just a single click and a server restart--a process that even works across a cluster.
+You also get a one stop shop for monitoring the performance of your Liferay servers.
+Metrics like JVM performance, Liferay page and portlet load times, and number of current threads give you an inside look at how your server is running.
+What's more is that you can do all this collaboratively by inviting others to your project and giving them specific roles in LCS.
 Next, you'll learn about Liferay clustering.

 ## Liferay Clustering [](id=liferay-clustering-liferay-portal-6-2-user-guide-20-en)